davidgiven/cpm65/README.md

 `third_party/tinycpp` contains a copy of TinyCpp, which is © 2019 rofl0r@github
 and is available under the terms of the MIT license.
 See `third_party/tinycpp/COPYING` for the full text.

+`third_paty/libulz` contains a massively trimmed down copy of libulz, which is © rofl0r@github and is available under the terms of the GPL v2 license.
+See `third_party/libulz/COPYING` for the full text.